Military history of New Zealand during World War I: Outbreak of the war

 There was bi-partisan support in Parliament for its position in standing alongside Great Britain and its Dominions; both Massey's Reform government and its Liberal opposition made strong expressions of support.
 The leader of the Liberal Party, Joseph Ward, made it clear that the British Empire could not be uninvolved in any fighting against the Central Powers.
 The general population, at least 20% of whom were born in Great Britain, also demonstrated keen patriotism and an appreciation that New Zealand needed to play a role in the ensuing conflict.
 As the news of the war spread, crowds gathered at central points in major cities and marched and cheered in support of Britain and her allies.
 However, the indigenous people of New Zealand, the Māori, had a more muted reaction; not having the same links to Great Britain, they were only a small proportion of the population and were not a part of mainstream society.

 Prior to the official declaration of war, the New Zealand government had offered, on 31 July, to provide an expeditionary force to the British government; this followed a similar offer made by Canada.
-Initially advised that this would not be required for now, New Zealand's offer was subsequently accepted on 7 August.
+Initially advised that this would not be required, New Zealand's offer was subsequently accepted on 7 August.